 - Split your pension with your spouse.
 If your spouse has a lower income, you can transfer up to 50 percent to your spouse, which should reduce your overall income.
 This could also include a Registered Retirement Income Fund and annuity income.

 - Dip into your Registered Retirement Savings Plan (RRSP) before you turn 65.
 An RRSP is only a tax deferral, meaning that at some point, you’ll have to pay those taxes.
 Consider taking funds out before reaching the age of 65 so you do not lose the OAS.

-- Use your tax-free savings accounts to generate investment income, which is non-taxable and would not count towards your net income.
+- Use your Tax-Free Savings Account (TFSA) to generate investment income, which is non-taxable and would not count towards your net income.